 The curriculum in mathematics and computer sciences offers courses leading to the Bachelor of Science in Mathematics, and Bachelor of Science in Computer Sciences.
 A minimum of 49 semester hours in mathematics and a minimum of 8 semester hours in computer science are required for the B.S. degree in mathematics (See DEGREE REQUIREMENTS).

-Computer Science majors must take a minimum of 45 semester hours of computer science, a minimum of 18 semester hours of mathematics, and minimum of 4 semester hours of Industrial and Engineering Technology from the courses listed under degree
+Computer Science majors must take at least 45 semester hours of computer science, 18 semester hours of mathematics, and 4 semester hours of Industrial and Engineering Technology.